How do you to stop Steel from rusting?

 How much coating do I need to seal mild steels?

-Mild Steels are more porous than smooth metals; and can take up to 50% more coating for the first coat.
-The thicker the rust, the more coating it will take to seal it.
+Mild Steels are more porous than smooth metals; and can take about 30% more coating for the first coat.

-Generally it will take 3+ thick coats to seal exterior rusted metals; or 2 thick coats for indoor locations; as long as the substrate is sanded to a smooth finish with all loose rust has been knocked off.
+Generally it will take 3 to 4 thick coats to seal exterior rusted metals; or 2 to 3 thick coats for indoor locations; as long as the substrate is sanded to a smooth finish.

-e.g. 2 square metres surface area in an outside location will require coating to cover 6.8 square metres.
-(3.4 x 2 sq m.)
+e.g. 2 square metres surface area in an outside location will require coating to cover 8.6 square metres.
+(4.3 coats x 2 sq m.)

 Which finish?
 Natural Gloss or Satin?